Chris Green (politician): Personal life

 Green is a keen runner, having taken part in the 2017, 2018, 2019 and 2021 London Marathons to raise funds for Bolton Hospice, Fortalice – a women's refuge in Bolton – Derian House Children's Hospice and Urban Outreach.

+Controversies

+In July 2020, Green apologised after he retweeted a poem which referenced antisemitic tropes about a 'New World Order' and the Rothschild family.